 Surviving a Game Hackathon Like the 48-Hour Global Game Jam

-My first experience in game jams was at the 2014 Global Game Jam with some of my friends.
-Now, I’ve been making games with that group of friends for almost 5 years at Parallax Visions.
+My first experience participating in a game jam was at the 2014 Global Game Jam in Baton Rouge, LA with some of my friends.
+Now, I’ve been making games with that group of friends for almost 6 years at Parallax Visions.
 That year, we created Last Man Alive, a game where you’re the last living person aboard the second International Space Station when you witness the Earth’s destruction due to thermonuclear war.

 I’m very proud of this game, despite how shoddily it was made.
 This shabby MVP captured the theme of that year’s jam well, and it demonstrates the smart design that allowed us to make a game experience in such a short time frame.

-It’s a 48 Hour Hackathon.
+It’s a 48-Hour Game Jam.
 SLEEP and DRINK WATER.

-Yeah, we have 48 hours to work on this.
-But I can’t stress enough that you do not have to, and for that matter probably shouldn’t, use all 48 hours working on the game.
+Yeah, we have 48 hours to work on our games.
+But I can’t stress enough that you do not have to, and for that matter probably shouldn’t use all 48 hours working on the game.

 As a human being, you will need rest and food to make sure your body is capable of working on something as complex as a game.
 Please, please, please, please, if you take nothing else from my advice here, remember to take care of the meat sack in your skull.
 Don’t push yourself to exhaustion and dehydration.